Posthumous XXXTENTACION documentary ‘Look At Me: XXXTENTACION’ screening details announced

 A new XXXTENTACION documentary, titled ‘Look At Me: XXXTENTACION’ is set to be screened in London, Paris and Berlin next month, in advance of its international streaming launch.
 Check out further details below.

-The film, which was originally released on streaming service Hulu in the US in May, was made with the involvement from the late artist’s mother, Cleopatra Bernard, and the manager of his estate, Solomon Sabande.
-Watch the trailer below.
+The film, which was originally released on streaming service Hulu in the US in May, was made with the involvement from the late artist’s mother, Cleopatra Bernard, and the manager of his estate, Solomon Sobande.

 Directed by award-winning filmmaker Sabaah Folayan [Whose Streets, 2017], ‘Look At Me: XXXTENTACION’ uses archival footage, combined with interviews with his family, friends and musical collaborators, to hone in on the widely-documented mental health and addiction issues that the artist – born Jahseh Onfroy – faced throughout his lifetime.
 The film also raises questions on womens’ rights and his history of domestic abuse charges.